Correlation Charts are tested and proven visualizations for displaying patterns, outliers, trends, and relationships in your data.

 You don’t want to miss this.

-This section will use a Correlation Chart, namely Scatter Plot in Excel, to visualize the data below.
+This section will use a Correlation Chart, namely a Scatter Plot in Excel, to visualize the data below.

 Let’s dive in.